The People Who Look Like Flowers at Last

 The People Who Look Like Flowers At Last is as successful as it is ambitious.
-The first nine tracks are Wilson arrangements/compositions based on “Lachrymae”, a Benjamin Britton sonata for viola and piano.
+The first nine tracks are Wilson arrangements/compositions based on “Lachrymae”, a Benjamin Britten sonata for viola and piano.
 These tracks range broadly over the jazz and “new music” spectrum, from free improvisation to tightly limited sonic clarity.
-Additionally, Wilson has composed four originals that compliment the Britton material.
+Additionally, Wilson has composed four originals that compliment the Britten material.
 Each track is a world unto itself.

 The group is arrayed evenly between a chamber formalism and jazz experimentation.
 Though you might hear it as a string trio (guitar, cello, bass) balanced by a jazz group (drums, sax, trumpet), it would be equally valid to hear Lee’s cello as the adventurous edge of much of this group’s improvising.
 Her sound has an arid, dangerous quality on many tunes, with the two horns acting more lyrically.
 Wilson’s guitar is most often subtle or carefully hemmed in by its place in the arrangements.
 The Tony Wilson Sextet is not a particularly guitar-centric band.